 Cal State East Bay builds partnerships with employers as internship sites to offer learning experiences for students with the intention of linking academic content to specific career-related work experiences.
 CalStateS4 is an online platform for employers to manage student internship placements, facilitate learning experiences, acknowledge safety and liability responsibilities, and list internship site information.

 Connecting with students requires advance planning and building a strong relationship on campus with academic departments and faculty, student programs, and student organizations.
-Ways to engage with students on campus could be by arranging information meetings, hosting a webinar and promoting it through Handshake, and collaborating with campus events.
-To learn more about engaging with students contact Academic Advising and Career Education at firstname.lastname@example.org.
+Ways to engage with students could be by arranging virtual activities or presentations and promoting it through Handshake.
+To learn more about engaging with students contact Academic Advising and Career Education at email@example.com.

 Academic Advising and Career Education (AACE) strives to connect employers with Cal State East Bay students from all majors and all levels (undergraduate, graduate, and alumni) for employment and internship opportunities.
 Our highest priority is ensuring that both students and employers enjoy an equitable and successful recruiting environment.
 AACE is a member of the National Association of Colleges and Employers (NACE) and supports its Principles for Ethical Professional Practice.